faastjs/faast.js/docs/12-errors.md

 }
 ```

-The function issued a request but did not return the promise, which meant that
-the function initialization promise (which includes the return value of this
-promise) returned before the addPermission request was complete.
-In the test
-case above, there is no execution and a faast function is created and then
-cleaned up immediately.
-The lambda function is therefore deleted before the
-addPermission can succeed.
-It was difficult to debug because the stack trace
-only went up to a node timer, not the originating call here.
+The function issued a request but did not return the promise, which meant that the function initialization promise (which includes the return value of this promise) returned before the addPermission request was complete.
+In the test case above, there is no execution and a faast function is created and then cleaned up immediately.
+The lambda function is therefore deleted before the addPermission can succeed.
+It was difficult to debug because the stack trace only went up to a node timer, not the originating call here.

 Ultimately it was found through code review.
-It could probably be found by
-adding a promise return type to this function or by type checking that `await`
-doesn't happen on non-promises.
+It could probably be found by adding a promise return type to this function or by type checking that `await` doesn't happen on non-promises.

-## Layer version difference in aws package test
+## [testsuite] Layer version difference in aws package test

 Error message: